artic-network/ebolavirus/ebov/README.md

-This is a list of known human outbreaks of Ebola virus (EBOV - formerly known as Zaire species or ZEBOV).
-It is in comma-separated values (CSV) format with Unix line endings.
+This is a list of known human outbreaks of Ebola virus (EBOV - formerly known as Zaire species or ZEBOV) and a list of EBOV genomes with associated metadata (the sequences are not present but Genbank accession numbers are given).
+They are in comma-separated values (CSV) format with Unix line endings.

 Where possible the dates and locations represent that of the earliest cases (i.e., closest to the origin of the outbreak).

+## EBOV_Outbreaks.csv
 The columns are as follows:

 `outbreak` - a label for the outbreak with a primary location and a year.